 This book is a scientific look at the afterlife and a super interesting read.
 The author interviews and takes reports from the people who are researching things like reincarnation, psychic-mediums, ghosts, and astral projection.

-A dark, satirical, and eye-opening view of The Man by Anthony Burgess (A Clockwork Orange, The Wanting Seed).
+A dark, satirical, and eye-opening view of The Man by Anthony Burgess.

 Told from the view of self-aware golden retriever that’s into Indy racing.
 Great story.

 When you can’t find a great story, write your own.
-This last year of my life has brought the most monumental change and I am grateful to have documented the van build and all of the weird stuff that has happened.
+This last few years of my life have brought the most monumental change and I am grateful to have documented the van build and all of the weird stuff that has happened.